jrblevin/markdown-mode/README.md

     (`markdown-toggle-markup-hiding`) or from the Markdown | Show & Hide menu.

+    Unicode bullets are used to replace ASCII list item markers.
+    The list of characters used, in order of list level, can be specified by setting the variable `markdown-list-item-bullets`.
     The placeholder character used to replace blockquote markup can be changed by setting `markdown-blockquote-display-char`.